utkarshpaliwal9/Criminal-catcher/README.md

 It uses various techniques to analyse the speech such as POS Tagging, Naive Bayes and Stemming.
 Audio to text is handled by Google API.

-Installations of required libraries: pip install textblob pip install nltk pip install SpeechRecognition
+Installations of required libraries: pip install textblob, \n pip install nltk, \n pip install SpeechRecognition